Multidisciplinary Surgery Research

 Every significant advance in surgery began with someone who was curious and inquisitive, asked a question, imagined an alternative reality, generated ideas, and turned their ideas into reality to solve a problem.

 That same curiosity and drive for excellence is what fuels our robust, diverse research enterprise, which seeks to improve human health and well-being by identifying solutions to challenging problems within and outside of the operating room.

 Richard D. Cummings, PhD, an international leader in the field of glycobiology, is the department’s Vice Chair of Basic and Translational Research.
-A Professor of Surgery at Harvard Medical School, Dr. Cummings is also Director of the NIH-funded National Center for Functional Glycomics, and the Harvard Medical School Center for Glycoscience, both based in the department.
+The S. Daniel Abraham Professor of Surgery in the Field of Nutrition Medicine at Harvard Medical School, Dr. Cummings is also Director of the NIH-funded National Center for Functional Glycomics, and the Harvard Medical School Center for Glycoscience, both based in the department.
 In addition, he serves as Chair of the department’s Research Council and as Associate Director of its Center for Drug Discovery and Translational Research.
 He is Chair of the Consortium for Functional Glycomics, a worldwide group of more than 500 principal investigators.
 Dr. Cummings, funded by the NIH and the Bill & Melinda Gates Foundation, has major research programs in cancer biology, inflammation and immunity, and nutrition and metabolism.
-You can learn more about Dr. Cummings’ research here.

 Interdisciplinary Research Centers

 - Center for Drug Discovery and Translational Research

 - Center for the Study of Nutrition Medicine

 - FIRST (Facilitating Innovative Research and Surgical Trials) Program

 - Rongxiang Xu, MD, Center for Regenerative Therapeutics

 All of our divisions have active research programs.
 We are also home to the Harvard Medical School Center for Glycoscience, which serves as the epicenter of translational research for investigators around the world.